top of page

 With burnout in working women on the rise, the importance of recognising the early warning signs has never been more important - for you, me and all women who want to work without making ourselves ill.
 So here are my top ten early signs of burnout.

-The 10 Early Signs of Burnout in Women
+Early Warning Signs and Symptoms of Burnout

-1. You're tired ALL the time
+You're tired ALL the time

 If you are feeling tired all the time you may be experiencing what's known as chronic fatigue.
 Unlike ordinary tiredness, this fatigue lingers and makes you feel drained - even after a holiday or a long rest.
 I remember feeling like any time off work was never enough, even after a weeks break, I was still exhausted.
 This state of exhaustion can result in everyday tasks, even those that you once found easy, feel like running a marathon.